a24hori/a24hori.github.io/index.md

 ## Education

+- Doctor of Informatics, the Graduate School of Informatics, Kyoto University, Kyoto, Japan, 2023
+- Master of Mathematical Science, the Graduate School of Science and Engineering, Nanzan University, Nagoya, Japan, 2018
 - Bachelor of Science and Engineering, Nanzan University, Nagoya, Japan, 2016
-- Master of Mathematical Science, the Graduate School of Science and Engineering, Nanzan University, Nagoya, Japan, 2018

 ## Work Experiences